✈️🐾 Flying with Your Dog to Europe in 2026: Costs, Airline Rules & Complete Checklist

 Total$445–$1,260+

-Tip: Services like PetRelocation, MyPetCab, or Happy Tails Travel can simplify the process.
+Tip: Services like PetRelocation, MyPetCab, or Happy Tails Travel can simplify the process if you want professional help.

 Crate sizing: see IATA Pet Container Requirements.